anoadragon453/092918.xyz/site/how/index.md

   - **Why not deployed**: some issues with setup.
 - Tor relay and/or exit node
   - **Why not deployed**: needs a separate IP for the proper work.
+- robronco.092918.xyz — an instance of Matrix for bots and bridges